sntakirutimana72/blog-app/README.md

 # Blog App

 An educational project that mimics the features of a blog web-app.
+The app allows users to create posts, comment on posts, and interact with posts by giving likes.
+The app uses **postgresql** database to persist users data.

 ## Built With

 - HTML/CSS
 - Ruby
-- Ruby on Rails
+- Rails
 - Postgresql